malcalevak/wp-slimbox2/readme.txt

 2. Option to control which pages to load the script on.<br />
 3. Expanded and easier to use settings management.<br />

-Recent Changes in v0.9.4:<br />
+Recent Changes in v0.9.4.1:<br />
 1. Localization Support! (see FAQ for more info)<br />
 2. Español/Spanish Localization Files.<br />
-3. Caching of autload disabled, for now.
+3. Caching of autload disabled, for now (for real this time 0.9.4.1).

 == Installation ==